seasonedcc/composable-functions/README.md

 })
 ```

-The library defines a few custom errors out of the box but these will be more important later on, whend dealing with external input and schemas.
+The library defines a few custom errors out of the box but these will be more important later on, when dealing with external input and schemas.
 See [the errors module](./src/errors.ts) for more details.

 ### Catching
-You can catch an error in a `Composable`, using `catchFailure` which is similar to `map` but will run whenever the first composable fails:
+You can catch an error in a `Composable` using `catchFailure`, which is similar to `map` but will run whenever the first composable fails:

 ```typescript
 import { composable, catchFailure } from 'composable-functions'